 MUD 140 has been actively engaged with its engineer, Costello Inc., and other consultants in developing strategies to mitigate the impact of rising Brazos River water levels on River’s Edge homes and business during an emergency weather event.
 MUD 140 has currently identified and is pursing the following flood mitigation strategies, which are in various stages of completion, ranging from the design phase to final completion:

-- The berm, known as the Rio Vista Berm, has been completed and runs east to west from the east bank of the Brazos River, adjacent to the Rio Vista development, to the rear/western boundary of the Rio Vista development.
+- The Rio Vista Berm has been completed and runs east to west from the east bank of the Brazos River, adjacent to the Rio Vista development, to the rear/western boundary of the Rio Vista development.

-- Installing a flap gate at the Jones Creek intersection with FM359 to help prevent Jones Creek from entering FM359 storm drains and flowing down FM359 and entering River’s Edge. ( Design Phase )
+- Installation of a flap gate at the Jones Creek intersection with FM359 to help prevent Jones Creek from entering FM359 storm drains and flowing down FM359 and entering River’s Edge.

-- Installing a flap gate at the Rio Vista Outfall to Jones Creek to help prevent the creek from flowing south through Rio Vista and into Rivers Edge. ( Design Phase )
+- Installation of a flap gate at the Rio Vista Outfall to Jones Creek to help prevent the creek from flowing south through Rio Vista and into Rivers Edge. ( Rio Vista has completed this project.)